 Good morning, Mr. Chairman and Commissioners.

-This concludes our presentation.
-We are happy to answer any questions you may have.
+This concludes our presentation, and we are happy to answer any questions you might have.